 During the winter months, typically January and February, we take groups to Cataloochee Ski Resort in Maggie Valley, NC to enjoy a night session on the snow.
 Our program offers an experience for all levels of skiers and boarders.
 We offer great group rates for lift tickets, rental equipment, and lessons (if desired).
 To receive the group rates, we must have a minimum of 15 people registered.
 Early registration is required for all trips.

-During the spring, summer, and fall months we plan to provide multiple opportunities for individuals and families to experience flatwater canoeing on lakes in our area.
+During the spring, summer, and fall months we plan to provide multiple opportunities for individuals and families to experience flatwater canoeing and kayaking on lakes in our area.
 We will plan trips on various lakes - Bear Creek Lake, Cedar Cliff, Wolf Creek Lake, and more!
 All equipment is provided.
 Spaces are limited for each trip; pre-registration is required.

 Our mountain biking programs are for ages 10 years old and up.
 The goal is to help provide in-depth skill development for those interested in pursuing mountain biking, as a lifelong sport and help build a community of riders.
 Our trips will allow participants to explore new trails and build confidence on their bikes.
 Prerequisites: Participants should have basic mountain biking skills such as knowledge of safety, simple bike repair, using gears and brakes, trail etiquette, and riding experience.
 Participants should also have a personal helmet and bike in good standing.
 Equipment is not provided.
 All children 17 and under must be accompanied by an adult.
 Pre-registration is required for all trips.